Jarek94pl/FreeThings/README.md

-# Oddam w dobre ręce
+# "Oddam w dobre ręce"
+## Project of website to share useless clothes etc. with needy people.

 ### I used technologies such as: